Menu

 Care needs to be taken when pension credits or any means-tested benefit is involved, as the money from a lifetime mortgage is yours to do as you like, but the benefits are not always an entitlement.
 For example, any savings over the £10,000 limit will lower the amount you get from pension credits.
 Savings above £16,000 stop council tax benefits.

-The term describes gifting assets – money, property, or income – to a third party so that they won’t be included in a financial services assessment for support through the social care fund to help with healthcare in senior years.
+The term describes gifting assets – money, property, or income – to a third party so that they won’t be included in a financial services assessment for support through the social care fund to help with healthcare inthe senior years.

 There are several exemptions on equity release for over 70s with pension credits in place.
 A financial advisor experienced in the over-70s market and dealing with complex pension issues and means-tested benefits will be able to advise you better on what’s available for your unique situation.